-1. Recreational craft
+- Recreational craft

-As of 21 April 2018, lifejackets will have to meet the requirements set in the new EU Regulation 2016/425.
+As of 21 April 2018, lifejackets have to meet the requirements set out in EU Regulation 2016/425.
 The harmonised standard will continue to provide presumption of conformity as it will continue to be reviewed and updated when necessary.
 As mentioned, the product conformity assessment procedures have been made stricter and are described in the Regulation.
-About a year before entry into force (by mid-2017), notified bodies will need to apply to be accredited to this new Regulation to continue operating legally.
+Notified bodies already should have and need to apply to be accredited to this new Regulation to continue operating legally.

-3. Port reception facilities for waste
+Port reception facilities for waste

-Directive 2000/59/EC on port reception facilities for ship-generated waste and cargo residues was adopted in 2000 with the aim of protecting the marine environment by reducing the discharge of waste into the seas.
+The Directive 2000/59/EC on port reception facilities for ship-generated waste and cargo residues was adopted in 2000 with the aim of protecting the marine environment by reducing the discharge of waste into the seas.
 The Directive applies to commercial ports, as well as marinas, regardless of size.
-There are a number of obligations under the directive, which include:
+There are a number of obligations under the Directive, which include: